Richard Gwent: Archdeacon of London and Brecon

-The Act of Supremacy being passed in November 1534, Gwent was appointed Archdeacon of London on 19 December, and simultaneously became Archdeacon of Brecon (Diocese of St David's) in the place of Richard Fetherston, who was arrested and imprisoned for refusing to accept the terms of the Act.
+The Act of Supremacy being passed in November 1534, Gwent was appointed Archdeacon of London on 19 December, and simultaneously became Archdeacon of Brecon (Diocese of St Davids) in the place of Richard Fetherston, who was arrested and imprisoned for refusing to accept the terms of the Act.
 In relation to Brecon he held the prebends of Llanfaes, Lloghas and Llanddew, with their annexed chapels, and was prebendary of Aberarth under the collegiate church of Llandewi Brefi, and of Cayre (Caerau) in the church of Llandaff.
 Plans to enforce the oath upon the monastic orders were developed while, in May 1535, Cranmer conducted his Metropolitan visitation.
 In a long consultation with Dr Richard Layton, Gwent expressed the opinion "that it was not fit to make any Visitation in the King's name yet, for two or three years, till his Supremacy were better received; and that he apprehended that a severe Visitation so early would make the clergy more averse to the King's power."
 Layton, however, advocated the opposite view to Cromwell.
 The great visitation in the King's name commenced in October.

 Cromwell deposed that Gwent's licence to hear and conclude cases in the Archbishop's court, including matters of probate and matrimony, should subsist under the King's authority.
 Receiving Cranmer's mandate, Gwent introduced this formula (with the royal clause) for a definitive Sentence upon probate: